Customizable Select Element (Explainer)

 HTML parser changes

-The current behavior in the HTML parser for <select>
+The old behavior in the HTML parser for <select>

 is to remove all tags which aren’t <option>